ibm-cloud-docs/EventStreams/eventstreams145.md

 When a cluster has private endpoints enabled, the admin URL that you use to access the {{site.data.keyword.Bluemix_short}} console changes.

-The private endpoints are reachable only from a Softlayer account that is linked with the MIS account (that is, {{site.data.keyword.Bluemix_short}} account that enables private service endpoint).
+The private endpoints are reachable only from a SoftLayer account that is linked with the MIS account.
+This is the {{site.data.keyword.Bluemix_short}} account that enables private service endpoint.

 To discover your private endpoints, you can create a new service credential.